microsoft/online-experimentation-metric-collections/custom/README.md

 [Metric file](./metrics-errors.json)

-Metrics in this collection illustrate metrics for tracking errors and related events as guardrails to limit unintended degradation in system performance.
-Metrics in this category require customized App Configuration event tracking for error handling.
+Metrics in this collection illustrate metrics for tracking custom error events as guardrails to limit unintended degradation in system performance.

 ### Errors: metrics